-CAUTION: The reading lights will become hot when in use.
-Do not touch the bulb when they are illuminated and allow sufficient time for them to cool after switching off.
-It is recommended to set the position of the reading light before switching on.

-CAUTION: Do not look directly at LED lights.
+CAUTION: It is recommended to set the position of the reading light before switching on.
+Do not look directly at LED lights.

 HOW TO USE YOUR MOTORHOMES EQUIPMENT

 Within this section of your motorhomes handbook we will give you brief details on how to operate all of the motorhomes equipment from the gas cooking equipment to the window blinds.
 For further details on the major equipment within your motorhome please read the individual appliance instructions contained with your user information pack.